gungwald/rune/README.md

 (hreodwrit - a reed-pen, meaning, a writing utensil)

 ## Features
+- Many operating systems are supported.
+Any OS supporting Java 1.4 or newer can run it:
+    - Windows 95, 98, ME, XP, Vista, 7, 8 and 10
+    - Mac OS 10.3.9 and newer
+    - Linux
+    - BSD
-- The default theme is consistent with your operating system
+- Themeable, but the default theme is consistent with your operating system
-- Themeable
-- Tabs
+- Multiple files can be open at the same time in different tabs
 - Start-up time is reasonably fast: about 3 seconds on a modern machine
-- Works on all modern desktop operating systems
-- Works on many old systems
 - Anti-aliased (smooth) text
 - Nice bundled free fonts for programming